 - the LPT generated surcharge is higher than the combined LPT liabilities outstanding

 - the person has filed the LPT return

 - the person has paid any outstanding LPT, or enters into an agreed payment arrangement.

-At the date of filing the return, the surcharge will be capped at the amount of the total LPT liability.
+At the date of filing the return, Revenue will cap the surcharge at the amount of the total LPT liability.
 The LPT outstanding must be paid together with the approved surcharge amount.